What are the Different Types of Journaling? And, how do you begin?

 The Artist’s Way Morning Pages Journal: A Companion Volume to the Artist’s Way

-Bullet Journal Method
+Bullet Journal Pages Method

 Ryder Carroll, The Bullet Journal Method